The In-depth Dissertation Proofreading Service is the most rigorous and comprehensive PhD and Master's thesis proofreading service we provide.

 Edited: However, although this might seem obvious, Xavier (2016, p.2) states that, “there exists a lack of effective curricula and learning/teaching materials on comprehensive sex education and adolescents get most of the information from their peers.
 Most of the time it will be vague and unclear information.”

-improving the structure of your dissertation in the following ways:
+In this in-depth proofreading and editing service, we will focus closely on improving the structure of your sentences in the following ways:

 2) Adding sentences/phrases that link sections or paragraphs together.
 This further enhances the logical flow of your essay.

-3) The addition of well-chosen words that can help link one sentence to the next, such as “however”, “nevertheless, “moreover”, and “furthermore”.
+3) The addition of well-chosen connecting words that can help link one sentence to the next, such as “however”, “nevertheless, “moreover”, and “furthermore”.